Myrtanim/xsd2so/README.md

 # Xsd2So #

-This provides a tool to generate [Unity ScriptableObjects](http://docs.unity3d.com/Manual/class-ScriptableObject.html) (SO) from an XSD and also provides parsing capabilities, so you can easily parse the content of a matching XML into the SO.
+`xsd2so` provides a tool to generate [Unity ScriptableObject](http://docs.unity3d.com/Manual/class-ScriptableObject.html)s (SO) from an XSD and also provides parsing capabilities, so you can easily parse the content of a matching XML into the SO.

 So this projects fuses [XML data binding](https://en.wikipedia.org/wiki/XML_data_binding) with Unity's native serialization capabilities.

+The idea came from being unsatisfied by the performance (parsing times and file size) of an existing XML-based workflow to handle balancing data for a commercial game.
+Changing the XML-based workflow was not an option because too many other tools and people were involved.

 ### What is this repository for? ###